ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 * A *non-generic tasklike* is any non-generic type with a single public static method `CreateAsyncMethodBuilder()`, or the type `System.Threading.Tasks.Task`.
 * A *generic tasklike* is any generic type with arity 1 with the same method, or the type `System.Threading.Tasks.Task<T>`.

+> We can surely figure out a good-enough mechanism for identifying tasks as tasklike.
+I've written this proposal with one possibility (above) and have outlined other options [here](https://github.com/ljw1004/roslyn/blob/features/async-return/docs/specs/feature%20-%20arbitrary%20async%20returns%20-%20discussion.md#discuss-connection-between-tasklike-and-builder): (1) attribute on type, (2) attribute on async method, (3) extension method, (4) static method.

 The rules for [async functions](https://github.com/ljw1004/csharpspec/blob/gh-pages/classes.md#async-functions) currently allow an async method to return either `void` or `Task` or `Task<T>`; this will be changed to allow it to return either `void`, or any non-generic `Tasklike`, or generic `Tasklike<T>`.

 The rules for [evaluation of task-returning async functions](https://github.com/ljw1004/csharpspec/blob/gh-pages/classes.md#evaluation-of-a-task-returning-async-function) currently talk in general terms about "generating an instance of the returned task type" and "initially incomplete state" and "moved out of the incomplete state".
 These will be changed to spell out how that returned tasklike is constructed and how its state is transitioned, as detailed below.

 The overload resolution rules for [better function member](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#better-function-member) currently say that if neither candidate is better, and also the two applicable candidates have identical parameter types `{P1...Pn}` and `{Q1...Qn}` then we attempt  tie-breakers to determine which is the better one, otherwise it is an ambiguity error.
 With this feature, this will be modified so that if neither candidate is better and also the parameter types are identical *up to tasklikes* then attempt the tie-breakers: in other words, for purposes of this identity comparison, all non-generic `Tasklike`s are deemed identical to each other, and all generic `Tasklike<T>`s for a given `T` are deemed identical to each other.

-> For explanation of why the proposal is this way, and to see alternatives, please read the [Design rationale and alternatives](feature - arbitrary async returns - discussion.md).
+> For explanation of why the proposal is this way, and to see alternatives, please read the [Design rationale and alternatives](https://github.com/ljw1004/roslyn/blob/features/async-return/docs/specs/feature%20-%20arbitrary%20async%20returns%20-%20discussion.md#discuss-overload-resolution-with-async-lambdas).

 The rules for [anonymous function conversion](https://github.com/ljw1004/csharpspec/blob/gh-pages/conversions.md#anonymous-function-conversions) currently allow an async lambda to be converted to a delegate type whose return type is either `void` or `Task` or `Task<T>`; this will be changed to let them return `void` or any non-generic `Tasklike` or any generic `Tasklike<T>`.